 Don’t wait another day to find out how the Really Smart Money Invests.

 SmartPlan’s Destructive Investor behaviors to avoid.

 Stock Picking, Fund Picking or even trying to pick the best preforming Asset Class from year to year does not work because markets are random.
 Diversification is a huge factor in reducing risk and maximizing returns.
-Simply owning a lot of Stocks or Mutual Funds does not equal diversification.
+Simply owning a lot of Stock and Mutual Funds does not equal diversification.
 You need to own different Asset Classes that do not move in tandem.

-I am sure you can recall hearing this at the end of several investment commercials or remember reading it on a prospectus.
-“Past performance is not an indicator of future results.”
+Most investors can recall hearing this at the end of several investment commercials or remember reading it on a prospectus: “Past performance is not an indicator of future results.”
 Why would you think they are required to state this?
 Because it is true.
 You cannot predict future results by looking at the past performance of a stock, fund, or money manager.